thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 [This diagram](docs/StreamCompositionOfBundles.pdf) describes the layout of the combined and split stream bundles.

 ## Describing the Bundle With an Analogy of "**Two Stages of Locked Boxes**"
-To better understand the bundling process, as well as it's strengths and weaknesses of the bundles, we attempt to describe it using an alaogy of "_Two Stages of Locked Boxes_."
+To better understand the bundling process, as well as the strengths and weaknesses of the bundles, we attempt to describe it using an analogy of "_Two Stages of Locked Boxes_."

 This analogy is surely not unique and is likely referred to by others using some much more clever sounding name.
 Nevertheless, it is the name we will use for this analogy when describing this approach.